-For me there is huge symbolism in taking ownership over the first part of your day.
+There is huge energetic symbolism in taking ownership over the first part of your day.
 It can feel very empowering to say, no, I’m not going to gallop around the house this morning, sweating and clenching my jaw just moments after standing up from out of bed.
-It’s a statement that gives us ownership over what happens to us, and then we are less likely to allow ourselves to be tossed about to and fro during the rest of the day.
-We feel more empowered to say yes and no to how we use our own time and how we allow others to use our time.
-Moreover, a mindfulness practice poises us to be of better service to others.
+Taking control of your morning is a statement that gives you ownership and agency over what happens to you, and then you’re less likely to allow yourself to be tossed about to and fro during the rest of your day.
+You’ll feel more empowered to say yes and no to how you use your own time and how you allow others to use your time.
+Moreover, a mindfulness practice poises you to be of better service to others.
 That idea of filling your own cup before you can serve others, well, it’s a widespread idea, because it works.

-Here are my tried and true ways to set the tone for an empowered, balanced, and productive day full of contentment for yourself and service to others.
-If I get to do the entire list, it’s a dream!
-Most days it’s more of a “pick and choose” from this list.
+Here are my tried and true Morning Mindfulness Strategies to set the tone for an empowered, balanced, and productive day full of contentment for yourself and service to others.

 1. Make your bed